Skip to content

 }, 10, 4 );

-Available filters can be used to exclude specific JS or CSS files from concatenation bundles.
-When disabling concatenation for JS or CSS, consider adding logic to specifically disable concatenation in is_admin() or not.
+Available filters can be used to exclude specific JavaScript or CSS files from concatenation bundles.
+When enabling or disabling concatenation for JavaScript or CSS, consider including is_admin() logic to specify if the filter will be applied to the front end of a site, the WordPress Admin dashboard, or both.

 js_do_concat filter

-Example code to exclude specific JS files from concatenation with the js_do_concat filter:
+Example code to exclude specific JavaScript files from concatenation with the js_do_concat filter:

 add_filter( 'js_do_concat', 'my_vip_js_concat_filter', 10, 2 );